mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 way as before.

 Teleportation systems are available in a variety of sizes, allowing multiple people and cargo to be teleported simultaneously.
-A single- system costs MCr.
+A single-system costs MCr.
 2 and displaces 1 ton; larger systems displace a further 0.5 tons for each individual or 100kg to be transported and cost a further MCr.
 1 per 0.5 tons.

-Teleportation System Cost: MCr 2 (+MCr 1 for each additional 0.5 tons).
+Teleportation System Cost: MCr2 (+MCr 1 for each additional 0.5 tons).

 Teleportation Tractor Beam